tldr-pages/tldr/pages/common/while.md

 `while :; do {{command}}; sleep 1; done`

-- Execute a command until it returns a non-zero value:
+- Execute a command until it fails:

 `while {{command}}; do :; done`